Limpster/Fallout76LanguageChanger/README.md

 ## Configuration
 You will find a few settings inside the bat-file which you have to edit, they are all explained (some with examples) in the file and in this readme.
-Set the language you want to play Fallout 76 in, e.g. en-GB, pt-BR, es-ES, pl-PL, de-DE etc. (obviously only languages downloaded and available for your game will work, I tested it with en-GB, pt-BR, es-ES, pl-PL and de-DE) example for english language: set "LocaleNew=en-GB"
+Set the language you want to play Fallout 76 in, e.g. en-GB, pt-BR, es-ES, pl-PL, de-DE etc. (obviously only languages downloaded and available for your game will work, I tested it with en-GB, pt-BR, es-ES, pl-PL and de-DE) example for english language: ´´´set "LocaleNew=en-GB"

 Since I am launching the Game with UWPHook through Steam and not trough the regular shortcut or the XBOX/Gamepass App, I have to tell the file, where to find UWPHook.exe to launch Fallout 76.
 Edit this setting to set the path to UWPHook.exe